qinyanjuidavid/SaveONE-life/README.md

        width="220" height="450" />

 ### 1. Basic Information
-- On this page Orphanage keeper is supposed to fill in the name, email, and password of the orphanage as shown.
+- On this page Orphanage manager is supposed to fill in the name, email, and password of the orphanage as shown.
 - The following dependencies were used.

 ```